baronet2/FirstCyclingAPI/README.md

 r = Rider(18655)
 ```

-The script automatically loads rider's biographical information and the details for each season in which they were active.
+The script automatically loads rider's biographical information and the details and results for each season in which they were active.
 The Python file provides documentation on how to use the `Rider` objects.

 ## Contributing